Skip to main content

 This involves summarizing the current state - extracting only the critical, high-signal information - and feeding that into a fresh, clean context window.
 It's like letting your employee take a nap and giving them a fresh briefing, rather than forcing them to work 48 hours straight.

 You must also be ruthless about what enters the context in the first place.
 Don't dump raw logs; dump summarized error reports.
 Don't upload the whole repo; upload the relevant interfaces.
 By managing context density and respecting the 100k limit, you amplify the model's intelligence rather than drowning it.
+This kind of context-aware operations automation is what separates reliable production agents from demos that break at scale.
 The game has changed - success isn't about how much context you have, but how effectively you curate it.

 Building production systems